desouza2018/mobileFeedbackWidget/README.md

     > $ expo init project_name

-* To choose a Template:
+### To choose a Template

-    > $ blank               a minimal app as clean as an empty canvas
+* Template with a minimal app as clean as an empty canvas

-    > $ blank (Typescript)  same as blank but with Typescript configuration
+    > $ blank

+* Template with same as blank but with Typescript configuration

-    > $ tabs (Typescript)   several example screens and tabs using react-navigation and Typescript.
+    > $ blank (Typescript)

+* Template with several example screens and tabs using react-navigation and Typescript.

+    > $ tabs (Typescript)

-    > $ minimal             bare and minimal, just the essentials to get you started
+* Template with bare and minimal, just the essentials to get you started

+    > $ minimal

 * To create the project (npm package manager):

     > $ expo init project_name --npm

-* To choose a Template:
+* Follow before steps on Choose a Template

-    > $ blank               a minimal app as clean as an empty canvas
-    > $ blank (Typescript)  same as blank but with Typescript configuration
-    > $ tabs (Typescript)   several example screens and tabs using react-navigation and Typescript.

-* To run the app:
+### To run the app

     > $ expo start